Songs of the Sea & Focastle

 Three Scottish recordings were recorded in Whalsay in the Shetland islands in the early 1970s from men who probably either learnt the song at sea or from sailors.
 These recordings can be heard online courtesy of the University of Edinburgh.[7][8][9]

 "Lady Franklin's Lament" has been recorded by numerous artists.
 A version was recorded as "Lord Franklin" by Mícheál Ó Domhnaill and Kevin Burke on their album Promenade (1979).
 Other notable renditions were recorded by Liam Clancy, Pentangle, Martin Carthy,[10] John Renbourn, and Sinéad O'Connor.
+The Pearlfishers recorded the song on their 2002 album Strange Underworld of the Tall Poppies.[11]

 Several variations and adaptations of the song have been recorded, such as version by the Duncan McFarlane Band, where the chorus of "Northwest Passage" is added to the end.
 Bob Dylan wrote his own lyrics to the song's melody—from the traditional air "Cailín Óg a Stór"—for his song "Bob Dylan's Dream", which appeared on his 1963 album The Freewheelin' Bob Dylan.
 In his version, Dylan borrows lyrical ideas from "Lady Franklin's Lament".
 David Wilcox took a similar approach with his song "Jamie's Secret".